tomerBARZ/the-universal-mission-for-dcs-world/README.md

 #### A few notes regarding multiplayer

-While The Universal Mission supports multiplayer and is perfectely suitable (and fun!) for playing with friends on a private server, it is **absolutely not suited for public servers** as missions settings can be edited by anyone at any time using the F10 menu.
+While The Universal Mission supports multiplayer and is perfectely suitable (and fun!) for playing with friends on a private server, it is **absolutely not suited for public servers** as missions settings can be edited by anyone at any time Using the mission menu.
 Please also note that PvP is not supported at the moment and that the mission will not launch if both coalitions have player slots.

 #### Other parameters